neondatabase/website/content/docs/guides/vercel-app.md

 ## Prepare your Neon project

-In this step you create a user (a PostgreSQL role) that will be use by the NatureSnap application and two databases, one for NatureSnap data, and one for the Prisma shadow database that is required to perform schema migrations.
+In this step you create a user (a PostgreSQL role) for the **naturesnap** application and two databases, one for **naturesnap** data, and one for the Prisma shadow database that is required to perform schema migrations.

 ### Create the database user